-Admission to the Educator Preparation Program
+Admissions to Educator Preparation Program

-Students must be admitted to, and remain in good academic standing and successfully complete the Educator Preparation Program to receive a recommendation for teacher licensure.
-Admission to the program is considered twice during the academic year and a formal application for admission to the Educator Preparation Program must be filed in the Division of Education, Supervision, and Instruction in the Dean's Office.
+Students must be admitted to, and remain in good academic standing and successfully complete, the Educator Preparation Program to receive a recommendation for teacher licensure.
+Admission to the program is considered twice during the academic year; and, a formal application for admission to the Educator Preparation Program must be filed in the Division of Education, Supervision, and Instruction in the Dean's Office.